opacityDev/era_licensing_service/readme.md

 ## Deployment

+### Prerequisites

+Make sure that you have the following programs installed on the hosting machine
+- Maven
+- Docker
+- Make
+- Java

 ### 1) Create a docker container for the DBMS

 If you did deploy a container before, make sure to execute this command to delete the existing container.